The Complete Guide to Colombian Coffee (The World’s Best)

 There seems to be confusion around roasting terms when it comes to Colombian and French roast.
 Unlike French roast[5], Colombian is not a reference term for a type of roast profile used in the industry.
 You may see ‘Colombian roast’ on a packet, but it’s no more than marketing garbage.

-French roast, which is a term mostly used in North America, is one of the four main types used by high-volume, commercial roasters to describe a coffee that has been roasted very darkly with oils showing on the surface.
+French roast, a term primarily used in North America, is one of the four main types that high-volume commercial roasters use to describe coffee roasted very darkly, with oils visible on the surface.

 The result is an extremely bitter cup and isn’t one you’ll find among specialty coffee roasters.
 The coffee is roasted to this level to mask inferior flavours that are found in cheap, low-grade coffees, as well as to provide uniformity when using so many different coffees in their blends.